frikinzi/frikinzi/README.md

 ### Hi there 👋
+My name is Angela Jiang (she/her) and I am a Computational Biology, Bioinformatics and Genomics Ph.D. student at the University of Maryland, co-advised by [Dr. Brantley Hall](https://www.halllab.org/) and [Dr. Xiaofang Jiang](https://www.ncbi.nlm.nih.gov/CBBresearch/jianglab/index.html) at the National Institutes of Health.
+I am interested in research on the functions of the gut microbiome and developing bioinformatic tools to study microbiomes.
+I also studied the evolution of uncultivable microeukaryotes as an undergraduate at Smith College.
+When I'm not doing research or teaching or studying for classes, you can find me hiking, playing video games or [developing video game mods](https://github.com/frikinzi/frikinzis_fauna).

 <!--
 **frikinzi/frikinzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.